Series > Questions & Answers

 Darrell Delaney

 I know that first and foremost with the growing dissatisfaction that is happening, and with all the bad things that seem to be going on, first and foremost, we hear you; we resonate with that, because the world is broken, and there are wars, there are rumors of wars; there are challenges of all kinds; there are divisions; there is famine, and all these things that are happening; but as we talked about in the first segment, the kingdom of God is here, but it is not yet fully here.
-So, it is actually, in-breaking of God’s kingdom into this broken situation, and there is an overlap, a venn diagram, if you will, where God’s Word is coming in and his power is coming in, and the brokenness of this world is not fully dispelled.
-So, we can see in the midst of brokenness, hopefulness; in the midst of challenges, we can still have faith in God who is working out the solution, but it just takes a little longer for some of us; and so, we are learning patience, we are learning hope, and we are learning endurance together in this situation that is complex.
+So, it is actually, in-breaking of God’s kingdom into this broken situation, and there is an overlap, a Venn diagram, if you will, where God’s Word is coming in and his power is coming in, and the brokenness of this world is not fully dispelled.
+So, we can see in the midst of brokenness, hopefulness; in the midst of challenges, we can still have faith in a God who is working out the solution, but it just takes a little longer for some of us; and so, we are learning patience, we are learning hope, and we are learning endurance together in this situation that is complex.

 Scott Hoezee

 Yes; and I think we need to remember, too, Darrell, that sometimes…and I think we all experience this once in a while, you know…sometimes when we look at the state of our world, we look at the nation in which we live, or the society of which we are a part, and we kind of despair; and maybe sometimes it almost seems surprising to us.
-I mean, wow, shouldn’t the world be better…or shouldn’t, you know… Sometimes we are even tempted to think: Well, we ought to have a Christian nation; we ought to have a, you know, Christian society; but I think it is important to remember that we shouldn’t panic when we see that, in fact, culture is not Christian.
+I mean, wow, shouldn’t the world be better…or shouldn’t, you know… Sometimes we are even tempted to think: Well, we ought to have a Christian nation; we ought to have, you know, a Christian society; but I think it is important to remember that we shouldn’t panic when we see that, in fact, culture is not Christian.
 Jesus told us that was going to happen: The world will hate you because it hated me first…

 Darrell Delaney